 Sign #3: Damaged materials and equipment

-- If there are piles of droppings behind stoves, as well as in your basement, attic, and corners of your home.
+- Piles of droppings behind stoves, in the basement, attic, or corners of your home.

 2. Essential oils